elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 History shows that business cycles have become less severe, attributed somewhat to better monetary policies, but it could simply be better measurements, more job variability, or a lot of things.
 There's no proof that all these factors will always be there, especially when some countries are not appealing to live in (e.g. UK).

+Business cycles are periodic (bound to happen) but not known when to happen or the interval for it (not recurrent)

 ### Economic Variables and the Business Cycle

 economic variables can be: